OscBacon/editor/README.md

 # Editor

-An attempt at an editor using ncurses and C++
+An attempt at a TUI editor using ncurses and C++